+Table 10 Perception on Importance of Cash Planning

+Importance Frequency Mean Standard Deviation

+Optimal Cash balance 72 4.028 0.98

+Control 72 3.528 1.39

+Evaluation 72 4.028 0.98

+Forecasting 72 3.333 1.34

-Table 10 Perception on Importance of Cash Planning Importance Frequency Mean Standard Deviation Optimal Cash balance 72 4.028 0.98 72 Control 3.528 1.39 72 Evaluation 4.028 0.98 72 3.333 1.34 Forecasting cash planning is aimed at forecasting cash needs as indicated by mean of 3.333 and a standard deviation of 1.34, while a mean of 3.52 and a standard deviation of 1.39 shows that some agents agreed that cash planning is aimed at controlling cash.
+According to information in Table 10, most banking agents agreed that cash planning is aimed at maintaining optimal cash balance and evaluation of performance as indicated by mean of 4.028 and a standard deviation of 0.98.
+The findings also indicate that several banking agents somehow agreed that cash planning is aimed at forecasting cash needs as indicated by mean of 3.333 and a standard deviation of 1.34, while a mean of 3.52 and a standard deviation of 1.39 shows that some agents agreed that cash planning is aimed at controlling cash.
 The findings indicate that there is need for more education and training on importance of cash planning.